 ESSA provides additional specific subgroups of students for whom certain indicators must also be reported separately.
 Section 1111(b)(2)(B)(xi) requires academic achievement test results to be disaggregated by student gender and migrant status, in addition to the subgroups defined in section 1111(b)(2).
-Additional disaggregation requirements for specific report card indicators are described in the subsections of 1111(h)(1)(C) dealing specifically with each indicator.
+Additional disaggregation requirements for specific report card indicators are described in the subsections of 1111(b)(1)(C) dealing specifically with each indicator.
 These details will be provided in the applicable section of this accountability manual.

-For the purposes of the South Carolina accountability system, the EL population for subgroup reporting includes students who have achieved proficiency (coded in PowerSchool as P1, P2, P3, or P4), students who have not achieved proficiency (coded in PowerSchool as 1.0-6.0, A1, A2, A3), or students with waivers from services (coded as W) and students who have a missing composite score (coded as CM).
+For the purposes of the South Carolina accountability system, the EL population for subgroup reporting includes students who have achieved proficiency (coded in PowerSchool as M1, M2, M3, or M4; previously coded as P1, P2, P3, or P4), students who have not achieved proficiency (coded in PowerSchool as 1.0-6.0, A1, A2, A3), or students with waivers from services (coded as W) and students who have a missing composite score (coded as CM).